gjackland/WSS/README.md

 scenarios - where a range of initial values for R_BestGuess$ are set rather than calculated - can be run using the Scenarios.R code.

+Workflow of restructured  version:
+1. Run **Workflow.R**  This calls all other necessary code.
+Gets parameters,data, calculates R, MTPs and prints out CrystalCast format

 ## Predictions for SPI-MO and JBC

 WSS is part of the suite of codes contributing to UK and Scottish government real-time  modelling.